-In our UK dynamic equity strategy we look for good businesses that we believe have been mismanaged, are underperforming financially and in need transformation.
+In our UK dynamic equity strategy we look for good businesses that we believe have been mismanaged, are underperforming financially and in need of transformation.
 We support new strategies for these companies, often led by a new management team, with the aim of creating better businesses and higher valuations.

 We’re highly selective, however.
 We aim to cherry pick the best situations.
 We seek undervalued companies with a history of generating cash and higher returns and with hidden quality characteristics.
 We like companies with unique assets and pricing power.